-Zelensky slams Russian ‘barbarism’ following attack on Odesa hours after grain deal
+Zelensky slams Russian ‘barbarism’ after attack on Odesa hours after grain deal

 Ukraine and Russia sign key UN deal to export grain as war rages on

-Volodymyr Zelensky slammed Russia for carrying out a missile attack on Ukraine’s Odesa port on Saturday, calling it an act of blatant “barbarism”, and cast doubts over whether Moscow will honour a freshly-signed grain deal critical to the mounting food crisis globally.
+Volodymyr Zelensky slammed Russia for carrying out a missile attack on Ukraine’s Odesa port on Saturday, calling it an act of blatant “barbarism”, and cast doubts over whether Moscow would honour a freshly signed grain deal critical to the mounting global food crisis.

 “Today’s Russian missile attack on Odesa, on our port, is a cynical one, and it was also a blow to the political positions of Russia itself,” the Ukrainian president said in his nightly address late on Saturday.
 “If anyone in the world could still say that some kind of dialogue with Russia, some kind of agreements are needed, see what is happening.”

-The Russian missiles, he said, have destroyed the very possibility for such statements from Moscow aimed at reassuring constructive global agreements.
+The Russian missiles, he said, had destroyed the very possibility of such statements from Moscow aimed at reassuring constructive global agreements.

 “And we see the absolute unanimity of the world’s reaction to this strike.
 The occupiers can no longer deceive anyone,” he said.